code-monki/central-supply-catalog/docs/site-search.md

 - qrebs
 - tags

-Search results will be sorted by relevance, sku, and product name.
+Search results are sorted by relevance, product name, and sku.
+Relevance prioritizes product-name phrase matches, product-name term matches, and then summary/description matches.

-## Unique ID Requirement

-MiniSearch relies upon a unique _id_ element.
-The current Astro search component uses the product `sku` as the MiniSearch `idField`, which keeps search results aligned with product routes and cart records.

 ## Design

-The minisearch library is installed from npm and bundled into the Astro search component by Vite.
+The browser-side search implementation lives in `astro/lib/catalogSearch.mjs` and is bundled into the Astro search component by Vite.
 The Astro build emits the search payload at `/_data/searchindex.json`.

 The resulting search payload is stored at `/_data/searchindex.json` as uncompressed JSON.
-It contains a version and document array; the browser builds the MiniSearch index at runtime and caches the documents in `localStorage` by version.
+It contains a version and document array; the browser evaluates queries against those documents and caches the documents in `localStorage` by version.

 The input data for the index is stored in `src/_data/products/` and is not copied directly to the production `_data` folder.